spatialos/gdk-for-unity/docs/content/glossary.md

 ### Message

 A [worker](#worker) can send and receive updates and messages to and from the [SpatialOS Runtime](#spatialos-runtime).
-While updates are simply property updates for any [SpatialOS component](#spatialos-component) that the worker is [interested (SpatialOS documentation)](https://docs.improbable.io/reference/latestshared/glossary#interest) in, messages can be either
+While updates are simply property updates for any [SpatialOS component](#spatialos-component) that the worker is [interested](https://docs.improbable.io/reference/latestshared/glossary#interest) in, messages can be either

-  * [Events (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#event): messages about something that happened to a SpatialOS entity that are broadcasted to all workers.
+  * [Events](https://docs.improbable.io/reference/latest/shared/glossary#event): messages about something that happened to a SpatialOS entity that are broadcasted to all workers.
-  * [Commands (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/glossary#command): Messages used to send a direct message to another worker that has [write access](#write-access) over the corresponding SpatialOS component.
+  * [Commands](https://docs.improbable.io/reference/latest/shared/glossary#command): Messages used to send a direct message to another worker that has [write access](#write-access) over the corresponding SpatialOS component.

 > Related:
 >